kris-2211/Design-Patterns/README.md

   - To add responsibilities to individual objects dynamically and transparently.
   - For responsibilities that can be withdrawn.
   - When extension by subclassing is impractical.
+- **Example**
+  Decorator: Adding borders or scrolling functionality to user interface components dynamically.
+A BorderDecorator or ScrollDecorator wraps a VisualComponent (like a TextView) and adds the extra responsibility without altering the TextView's basic interface.

 # Facade